linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Buying assets seemed sensible because a big source of the banks' problems were the large amounts of complex, highly illiquid mortgage securities on their balance sheets.
 The theory was that if the government provided some market for them, prices would rise, capital would be freed up, and confidence would be restored, allowing the banking system to begin to recapitalize.

 When Wall Street learned about the possible TARP plan on Thursday, the market rose.
 The rally continued on Friday, with stocks up 4 percent, as more of the details emerged.
-President Bush and Secretary Paulson announced that the federal government was prepared to spend  $500 billion to buy up troubled mortgages, while congressional leaders promised to act quickly to pass any proposal.
-Then the Fed unveiled$ 180 billion in new swap lines for global central banks, somewhat easing fears of a dollar liquidity crunch in foreign markets.
+President Bush and Secretary Paulson announced that the federal government was prepared to spend  \$500 billion to buy up troubled mortgages, while congressional leaders promised to act quickly to pass any proposal.
+Then the Fed unveiled\$ 180 billion in new swap lines for global central banks, somewhat easing fears of a dollar liquidity crunch in foreign markets.
 The SEC instituted a ban on the short-selling of nearly 800 financial stocks.
 And Goldman Sachs and Morgan Stanley came under the government's legal authority to provide a blanket of protection by voluntarily becoming bank holding companies, giving them greater access to the Fed's lending channels.

 The Treasury also unveiled a creative new move to shore up troubled money market funds, which held 3.5 trillion.
 Money market funds had become very popular as an alternative to bank deposits for both retail and institutional investors.
 Most investors were attracted by their high interest rates and undeterred by their lack of FDIC protection; they didn't appreciate that they were delivering those higher interest rates by investing in higher-yielding and higher-risk loans.
 They also believed that they would not lose money in them as their principal was protected.